Update: Adverse weather alert discontinued

-The Trinidad and Tobago Meteorological Service has discontinued an Adverse Weather Alert, updating the status to green.
+The Trinidad and Tobago Meteorological Service (TTMS) has discontinued the yellow level Adverse Weather Alert for Trinidad and Tobago.

-In an update Wednesday, the Met Office said the potential for impactful weather has been reduced.
+The Met Office said most of the impactful weather has remained offshore.

-Members of the public are urged to monitor weather conditions and updates from official sources www.metoffice.gov.tt and www.odpm.gov.tt.
+Citizens are asked to monitor weather conditions and updates from official sources via www.metoffice.gov.tt and www.odpm.gov.tt